-One approach to interrupting the STH transmission cycle and prevent ongoing transmission to children is to broadly administer community-wide the deworming drug albendazole to people of all age groups in these areas (community-wide deworming) compared to the current regime of only deworming children (school-based deworming).
+One approach to interrupting the STH transmission cycle and prevent ongoing transmission to children is to broadly administer the deworming drug albendazole to people of all age groups in these areas (community-wide deworming) compared to the current regime of only deworming children (school-based deworming).

-New modelling of STH transmission dynamics, suggests that it may be possible to interrupt the transmission of STH using chemotherapy alone – with an “intensified” community-wide MDA strategy.
+New modelling of STH transmission dynamics suggests that it may be possible to interrupt the transmission of STH using preventative chemotherapy (PC) alone – with an “intensified” community-wide MDA strategy.

 We will test the principal hypothesis:

 - Three years of community-wide treatment with albendazole will be sufficient to interrupt transmission of each individual species in the same areas, whereas programmes targeted at pre-school and school-age children will not achieve such interruption.

 Current WHO STH guidelines recommend delivering preventative chemotherapy - albendazole or mebendazole - via

 - targeting pre-school and school-age children